jamesrharwood/equator-guidelines-website/guideline_repos/squire/items/14_summary.md

 title: "14.
 Summary"
 checklist:
     text: |
-        A.  Key findings, including relevance to the rationale and specific aims
+        14a.
+Key findings, including relevance to the rationale and specific aims

-        B.  Particular strengths of the project
+        14b.
+Particular strengths of the project
 ---

 ## What to write